Braces costs vary depending on type of braces and degree of complexity.

 Will the type of braces used affect the length of treatment time?

 Whether you choose metal braces or ceramic braces, the type of appliance used will not impact the treatment time.
-Treatment time will be dependant on the complexity of the case.
+Treatment time will be dependent on the complexity of the case.

 $6000 – $10,000